se-edu/learningresources/contents/functionalProgramming/intro.md

 - Functional programming can be [slower](https://www.quora.com/Do-functional-programming-languages-always-run-slower-than-imperative-language) than optimal Imperative programming for reasons such as data copying due to data immutability.
 - And various [other concerns](http://flyingfrogblog.blogspot.sg/2016/05/disadvantages-of-purely-functional.html)

 Some of these reasons help in part explain why 'impure' functional languages like Scala is much more popular today than Haskell.
-Scala is a general purpose language that has interoperability with Java and has support for both object-oriented and functional programming paradigms.
+Scala is a general purpose language that has interoperability with Java and has support for both imperative and functional programming paradigms.
 This establishes a [middle ground](https://cacm.acm.org/magazines/2014/4/173220-unifying-functional-and-object-oriented-programming-with-scala/fulltext) for programmers new to functional programming.

 ## Guides on Functional Programming